mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/20.vcs/default.md

 <img src="/user/pages/01.HDM Documentation/04.get-started/20.vcs/images/image18.png" width="" alt="alt_text" title="image_tooltip">

    </td>
-   <td>Register the vCenter plugin by clicking the “Register button”.
+   <td>Register the vCenter plugin by selecting the _Register_ button.
    </td>
   </tr>
 </table>

-At this point configuration of the vCenter is complete.
-Login to the vCenter you have just configured.
+At this point, vCenter configuration is complete.
+Log into the vCenter you have just configured.

 ```
 Note:
-For the plugin to be visible within vCenter you will need to logout/login to the vCenter at least 2 times.
+For the plugin to be visible within vCenter you will need to logout and log back in at least twice.
 ```